harvardinformatics/informatics-website/docs/resources/Tutorials/pangenome-cactus-minigraph.md

 !!! tip "Cannon cluster Snakemake plugin"

-    If you are on the Harvard Cannon cluster, instead of the generic snakemake-executor-plugin-slurm, you can use our specific plugin for the Cannon cluster: [snakemake-executor-plugin-cannon](https://snakemake.github.io/snakemake-plugin-catalog/plugins/executor/cannon.html).
+    If you are on the Harvard Cannon cluster, instead of the generic snakemake-executor-plugin-slurm, you can use our specific plugin for the Cannon cluster: [snakemake-executor-plugin-cannon :octicons-link-external-24:](https://snakemake.github.io/snakemake-plugin-catalog/plugins/executor/cannon.html){:target="_blank"}.
 This facilitates *automatic partition selection* based on requested resources.
 Install this in your environment with:

     ```bash
     mamba install bioconda::snakemake-executor-plugin-cannon